What's next for Bend's tree code?

 LandWatch staff have been serving on TRUAC throughout this process.
 The primary goal of this process is finding a balance between two important community goals: preserving trees and building needed housing.
 The Bend City Council is also interested in exploring ways to preserve and expand Bend’s overall urban tree canopy.

-Here’s ouR take on the Tree Code Recommendations:
+Here’s our take on the Tree Code Recommendations:

 • Headed in the right direction.